 8.2.2 After Substantial Completion.
 After Substantial Completion, to the extent Contractor shall continue to perform Work on Punchlist Items or on warranty claims, then Contractor shall remain responsible, in connection with the performance of such Work, for the risk of loss of and damage to, and shall be obligated to replace, repair or reconstruct, any previously completed and turned over Work to the extent any loss of or damage to such Work is caused by the fault or negligence of Contractor, any of its Subcontractors or any Person acting under the direction and control of Contractor or any Subcontractor.

 8.2.3 Release of Insurance Proceeds.
-Notwithstanding Sections 8.2.1 and 8.2.2, Contractor shall not be obligated to repair, replace or reconstruct the whole or any part of the Facility which is lost, damaged or destroyed by an event which is covered by insurance obtained by Owner under Article 9 (excluding, for the avoidance of doubt, any Delay in Start-Up insurance obtained by Owner) to the extent that proceeds in respect of such loss, damage, or destruction are not made available to Contract or [Contractor] under any financing arrangement entered into by Owner with any Lender or under any consent to assignment or other instrument entered into between the Lenders and Contractor pursuant to Section 3.9.
+Notwithstanding Sections 8.2.1 and 8.2.2, Contractor shall not be obligated to repair, replace or reconstruct the whole or any part of the Facility which is lost, damaged or destroyed by an event which is covered by insurance obtained by or on behalf of Owner under Article 9 (excluding, for the avoidance of doubt, any Delay in Start-Up insurance obtained by or on behalf of Owner) to the extent that proceeds in respect of such loss, damage, or destruction are not made available to Contract or [Contractor] under any financing arrangement entered into by Owner with any Lender or under any consent to assignment or other instrument entered into between the Lenders and Contractor pursuant to Section 3.9.

-8.3 Use by Owner.
-Owner may occupy or use any complete or partially completed portion of the Facility at any stage, provided such occupancy or use is approved by the builders all risk and property insurer (unless the risk management departments of both Owner and Contractor confirm that such approval is not necessary) and provided such occupancy or use is in compliance with Law and is for the purpose that such portion of the Facility was intended.
-In the event of partial occupancy or use prior to Substantial Completion, Owner and Contractor shall amend this Agreement to allocate to Owner the care, custody, control and risk of loss and damage of such completed or partially completed portion of the Facility, to the extent reasonably required in connection with the nature of the Facility Owner elects to partially occupy.
+8.3 Use by Construction Manager.
+Construction Manager may occupy or use any complete or partially completed portion of the Facility at any stage, provided such occupancy or use is approved by the builders all risk and property insurer (unless the risk management departments of both Construction Manager and Contractor confirm that such approval is not necessary) and provided such occupancy or use is in compliance with Law and is for the purpose that such portion of the Facility was intended.
+In the event of partial occupancy or use prior to Substantial Completion, Construction Manager and Contractor shall amend this Agreement to allocate to Construction Manager the care, custody, control and risk of loss and damage of such completed or partially completed portion of the Facility, to the extent reasonably required in connection with the nature of the Facility Construction Manager elects to partially occupy.

 ARTICLE 9